baoshuang/TorQ/docs/Processes.md

 -   Allows configuration of timezones for timestamping data and performing end of day rollover (see [eodtime.q](utilities/#eodtimeq));

-The tickerplant log file will be written to hdb/database.
+The tickerplant log file will be written to the location passed by the flag -tplogdir.
+If no flag is passed, the tickerplant log would not be saved.
+For example, -tplogdir ${KDBTPLOG} would save tickerplant logs to the location defined by the KDBTPLOG environment variable.

 <a name="rdb"></a>